mwing-dev/dell-hba-sas2008-it-flash/README.md

 This repository consolidates tools and steps from various forum posts, guides, and GitHub repositories (all credited below).
 Think of it less as original research and more as a carefully documented trail of breadcrumbs left behind after a *lot* of trial and error.

 I also want to be upfront: I can’t say with absolute certainty that **every** step here is strictly required.
 What I *can* say is that these are the exact steps that worked for me after multiple false starts, confusing error messages, and more reboots than I care to admit.
 If you’re here because you’re stuck, this path should get you unstuck.
+>I plan on getting a KVM soon and will record this process once I do.
 ---

 ## PREP